 - Mapping and visualization of historical data

-- Text mining and analytical modeling
+- Text mining and AI-supported analytical models

-The main goal of the Lab is to support data-driven approaches in the humanities and to encourage interdisciplinary production through methods such as artificial intelligence, natural language processing (NLP), geographic information systems (GIS), and network analysis.
+The primary aim of our Laboratory is to support data-driven modes of thinking in the humanities and to encourage interdisciplinary production through the use of artificial intelligence, natural language processing (NLP), geographic information systems (GIS), network analysis, and related methods.
+We seek to provide an open, productive, and collaborative environment for both researchers and students.

-What We Do
+What Do We Do?

 Research and Development Projects